evrone-erp/frontend-shared/README.md

 - `yarn`

 ### Manual Publishing
-Notice: packages are published automatically after merging PR to the master branch.
+IMPORTANT: packages are published automatically after merging PR to the master branch!!!
+So, manual publishing and next steps usefull ONLY for unusual cases.

 - if you did't create/verify your user in the registry early - do it.
 `npm adduser`
 - `npx lerna publish`